Point system (driving): South Carolina

 In South Carolina, if a motorist has six or more points on his/her driving record, a warning letter will be sent to the motorist's home address.
 If the motorist accumulates 12 or more points, then the license will be suspended.
 Motorists may reduce their points by taking a Defensive Driving Course.
 This course cannot be taken online and it must be taken in the state of South Carolina.
 In addition, the course must be taken after the motorist has been assessed points on his/her license.
 However, point reductions may be made within a three-year period.
 If by any chance the motorist's license is in danger of being suspended, the course must be taken prior to the suspension start time.
 The points range from 2 to 6 points, depending on the severity of the offense.
 If a motorist receives a ticket for a DUI, then the license is automatically suspended.

-Texas

-The Driver Responsibility Program point system in Texas, enacted in 2003, was repealed in 2019.